AndyShiue/Ende-readme/README.md

 }
 ```

+The `impl` ought to specify the `Output` type.
 If you want to access the output type specified by an instance of a trait, simply do a pattern matching.
+Or you can put them inside the `const` mode to make calling it with the dot syntax possible.

 ## `impl(auto)`